 The final stage of the personal finance flowchart is to prioritize your spending for wealth building strategies.

-By creating wealth building strategies, you can attain financial independence.
+By knowing how to build wealth from nothing, you can attain financial independence.

 There are a lot of personal finance flowchart examples in step 6 that you can choose from to prioritize your spending.